 MEH MOGYA or MY BLOOD (when translated from Twi, a Ghanaian language, to English) is a concept 'beat tape' like no other; it’s rich palette traces the sounds of my Ghanaian heritage via records that my mother and father once owned, in particularly Highlife music created during the genre’s Golden Era (the 1960s and the 1980s).

-A heart-warming, harmonic, rhythmic sound of the sun that predates Jazz music, the Highlife sound peaked in popularity between the 50s and 60s in its association of musical legends such as Alhaji K. Frimpong, African Brothers International, Ebo Taylor as well as Fela Ransome Kuti who pioneered the Afrobeat sound by merging Highlife and Jazz.
+A heart-warming, harmonic, rhythmic sound of the sun that predates Jazz music, the Highlife sound peaked in popularity between the 50s and 60s and later in its association with musical legends such as Alhaji K. Frimpong, African Brothers International, Ebo Taylor as well as Fela Ransome Kuti who pioneered the Afrobeat sound by merging Highlife and Jazz.

 This exciting, funky, fresh project represents my interest in navigating, sampling and re-presenting the musical legacy that connects my African origins.